Starmer sends letter of praise to civil servants after ‘managed decline’ remarks

 “We want a more innovative public sector, more decisive, less hostile to devolution, letting things go, more creative and harnessing its power to rethink services.”

-He said a fellows programme would see “world-class technologists” come in for a six- or 12-month “tour of duty” to help deal with challenges.
+He said a planned fellows programme that would see tech sector workers come in for a six or 12-month “tour of duty” could “perhaps help us crack a problem”.

-The Civil Service needs “innovators and disrupters”, he said, recalling Dominic Cummings’ drive to recruit “misfits and weirdos” into the ranks of government.
+Mr McFadden had said on Monday that the Civil Service needs “innovators and disrupters”, recalling Dominic Cummings’ drive to recruit “misfits and weirdos” into the ranks of government.

 Sir Keir added in his letter to the Civil Service that they have lacked “political direction” in recent years.